Space Hulk: Vengeance of the Blood Angels: Gameplay

-In the initial stages of the game the player controls a Terminator and is given orders by their commanding officer that they must follow.
+In the initial stages of the game, the player controls a Terminator and is given orders by their commanding officer that they must follow.
 As missions are completed and the story progresses, the player increases in rank and will subsequently have control of the squad or squads where there are more than five terminators under their command.
-The enemies featured in this title include the Genestealer as well as Hybrids, Chaos Space Marines, Magus, and Patriarchs making their appearances from the middle through to the later stages of the Campaign game mode with only the Genestealers fought at all stages of the campaign.
+The enemies featured in this title include the Genestealer as well as Hybrids, Chaos Space Marines, Magus, and Patriarchs making their appearances from the middle through to the later stages of the Campaign game mode.
+The Genestealers are the only enemy fought in all stages of the campaign.

 Space Hulk: Vengeance of the Blood Angels, in addition to the main campaign storyline, has four training missions and thirty-four solo missions spread across three main categories: Space Hulk Originals, Classic Missions, and Famous Missions.
-All of these levels were also featured in the game's ten-player network mode, available over TCP or IPX networks with an additional six missions playable in either co-operative and a special 'death-match' scenario in which players compete to kill the largest number of Genestealers to win the game.
+All of these levels were also featured in the game's ten-player network mode, available over TCP or IPX networks, with an additional six missions playable in either a cooperative or a special 'death-match' scenario.
+In this scenario, players compete to kill the largest number of Genestealers to win the game.